hariguru/harigurumoorthi.page/_projects/devops-maturity-models.md

 # DevOps Maturity Model

 As DevOps has crossed the chasm, what is that we should look for in analyzing DevOps Maturity.
-Below is a simple collection of some of the DevOps
+Below is a simple collection of some of the DevOps.

+*    Microsoft [#Microsoft]

 ## Microsoft